 He told BBC Radio Merseyside: "With experience, it's easier.
 I can cope with it more easily than if I had been 22.
 I think I would have gone crazy."

-The summer signing from Rochdale, who has scored seven goal this season, continued: "When you injure a muscle or something like that, it's maybe because you've done something wrong.
+The who has scored seven goal this season, continued: "When you injure a muscle or something like that, it's maybe because you've done something wrong.